yft22/sec-gate-oidc/src/idps-plugins/oidc-pcsc/test/00-README.md

     * secIdx: sector index.
 Use with NFC-type2 but not with MiFare
     * blkIdx: block index.
 Block index should match last bloc of a given page/sector.
     * key: key handle to be use for operation authentication.
-    * trailer: trailer handle as created from pcscTrailerT or pcscParseOneTrailer hight level command.
+    * trailer: trailer handle as created from pcscNewKey api.